Hong Kong Tiananmen vigil leaders charged with subversion

-HONG KONG (AP) — Hong Kong police charged the group that organizes the city’s annual Tiananmen candlelight vigil and three of its leaders with subversion under the national security law, amid an ongoing crackdown on dissent.
+HONG KONG (AP) — Three leaders of the the group that organized an annual Tiananmen candlelight vigil were being held in custody Friday after they were charged with subversion under Hong Kong’s national security law, as authorities intensify a crackdown on dissent in the city.

-The Hong Kong Alliance in Support of Patriotic Democratic Movements of China said that the group, its chairman, Lee Cheuk-yan, as well as vice-chairs Albert Ho and Chow Hang-tung were charged late Thursday with “inciting subversion of state power” under the national security law.
-The case was brought before court on Friday.
+The Hong Kong Alliance in Support of Patriotic Democratic Movements of China’s chairman Lee Cheuk-yan, as well as vice-chairs Albert Ho and Chow Hang-tung were charged with inciting subversion of state power under the national security law.
+The alliance itself was also charged with subversion.

-Lee and Ho are already serving jail terms for their roles in unauthorized protests in 2019.
+Chow was denied bail, days after she was arrested for failing to comply with a police request for information.
+Lee and Ho are currently serving jail sentences for their roles in unauthorized assemblies in 2019.
+The next court hearing for the case is scheduled for Oct.
+28.

+For the past 30 years, the alliance organized the candlelight vigil that saw tens of thousands of people mass in the city’s Victoria Park to commemorate China’s bloody military crackdown against pro-democracy demonstrations in Beijing’s Tiananmen Square on June 4, 1989.

-Chow and four others arrested this week were also charged with failing to comply with the requirement to provide information for a national security investigation.
+Chow and four other leading members of the alliance had refused to cooperate with the police request for information, and were arrested this week for failing to comply.

-Police also Thursday had raided the closed June 4 museum, which was run by the alliance to commemorate the bloody Tiananmen Square crackdown in Beijing on June 4, 1989, and confiscated computers, documents and promotional materials from the venue.
+Police on Thursday confiscated computers, documents and promotional materials from the closed June 4 museum, which was run by the alliance to commemorate the Tiananmen crackdown.

 Police said 2.2 million Hong Kong dollars ($280,000) worth of assets belonging to the alliance were also frozen.